LSDcircuits/PICO_LSD/README.txt

 this file contains PID loops, from a simple pid loop with only variable input to PID with expandable struct data. this can be used for the temperature controll of a hotplate or to balance a device. (in progress with the PWM lib).

+lokey this just my pico dump w some tools